johno/johnotander.github.io/_drafts/2014-02-08-decorators-on-rails.md

 category: Rails
 ---

-This is the accompanying blog post for a similarly titled lightening talk for a [localmotion](http://localmotion.io) #brewby.
+This is the accompanying blog post for an equivalently titled lightening talk for a [localmotion](http://localmotion.io) #brewby.
 [The slides can be found here.](http://johnotander.com/decorators_on_rails)

 Decorators can be useful for cleaning up view logic and models in a Rails application.
 The [Draper gem](https://github.com/drapgergem/draper) makes it essentially seamless to integrate, resulting in a more maintainable codebase that's easier ensure full test coverage.